hamsternipples/nosedocs/noseblog.md

 either way, I am certainly sure that I should wait until I get connected (which should, in theory, happen around the same time as everyone else gets connected)

 [1]: actually, right after writing them down just now, I realised these correspond pretty well with the "triad of intentions": 1 corresponds with joy, 2 with freedom, and the last with growth

+[2]: this last one doesn't fit into the triad of intentions, but I find i interesting that I don't really like neural nets in the way they're implemented.
+I can't understand what's really going on or why they're doing the thing they're doing. they're a complete black box for me.

 # the end